top of page

 The verb 'dupe' has an etymology rooted in French.
 It is believed to have originated from the French word 'duper,' which means 'to deceive' or 'to trick.'
 In its earliest usage, 'dupe' was used to describe the act of deceiving or outwitting someone, often for personal gain or amusement.
 Over time, the term was adopted into English, retaining its sense of misleading or tricking someone into believing something that is false or misleading.
 The etymology of 'dupe' highlights its association with cunning and deception, emphasizing the act of leading someone into a false belief or understanding, often for the deceiver's benefit.

-Find the meaning of dupe
+Quiz: Find the meaning of the verb dupe:

 Try Again!